Domaine Michel Redde & Fils - Pouilly-Fumé Les Bois de Saint-Andelain 2023

 About the wine:

-A favorite: the Bois de Saint Andelain, with its beautifully refined texture, sculpted by lovely bitter notes.
+We’re particularly fond of the Bois de Saint Andelain, with its beautifully fluid texture, sculpted by lovely highlights.

 About the estate: